 The Virginian is one of only three facilities in Fairfax, Virginia.
-This facility received an overall grade of A-.
-As a matter of fact, this proved to be the highest graded facility in the city.
+Sporting an overall score of A-, we deemed this facility to be the highest rated facility in Fairfax.
+Overall grades in this range are a good indication of a superb nursing home.
 This is just about as good of a nursing home as you'll find.
-Keep reading to find this nursing home's category scores, which are also impressive.
-It is hard to find any major flaws in this place's profile.
+Scroll down to see this facility's category scores, which are also strong.
+It would be hard to poke holes in this nursing home's profile.

 - Nursing Home